2 Helpful / 0 Not

 Other Thoughts: ima 984 rtd pro with a 450 + arm. this course lets me "play". it is not just a big arm course , you must have accurate up shots and hit some putts to shoot really well here . the short tees also give newer players a good course to play . great combo .

-Pros: One of the best of the public park disc golf experiences that I have had.
-Easy to get to from loop 610.
-Rivals Tom Bass as the best course in the county.
-To play disc golf like this you usually have to drive out into the deep suburbs.
-I think it is a great example of what can be accomplished in a multi-use park environment.
-Best part of the course is #4 through #9, where there is more interaction with the Bayou and some elevation changes. #5, #7 are both subtle downhill throws.
+Pros: Easy to get to from loop 610 or Highway 290.
+I Great example of what can be accomplished in a multi-use park environment.
+Best part of the course is #4 through #9, #13, #14, where there is more interaction with the Bayou and some elevation changes. #5, #7 are both subtle downhill throws.
 Some I know like to play #4 - #9 three times for 18 holes.
-With subtle elevation changes near the Bayou and enjoyable differences between the dual tees, which are correctly marked and rated based upon the PDGA ratings of white and blue.
-A regularly mowed park environment with bathrooms and some picnic tables, and plenty of parking either in the lot or along T. C. Jester Blvd, this is the sort of course that if you brought a picnic basket and a cooler you could spend all day playing.
-Has other park amenities including a swimming pool, dog-park, softball fields, amphitheater, playgrounds and exerscape.
+With subtle elevation changes near the Bayou and enjoyable differences between the dual tees, which are correctly marked and rated based upon the PDGA ratings of white and blue and a regularly mowed park environment with bathrooms and some picnic tables, and plenty of parking either in the lot or along T. C. Jester Blvd, this is a good example of a public park course, which has other park amenities including a swimming pool, dog-park, softball fields, amphitheater, playgrounds and exerscape.